-5 Essential Questions for Every Writer
+Questions About Writing: 5 Essential Questions To Focus Your Writing Mindset

-I often hear the same questions from writers, questions like, “How do I make a living as a writer?” or, “How do I write a bestselling book?”
+Do you have questions about writing like, “How do I make a living as a writer?” or, “How do I write a bestselling book?”

-These are the wrong questions, and that’s a huge problem because I believe the questions you ask yourself can change your mindset and how you approach your writing.
+These are the wrong questions to ask about the writing process because the writing questions you ask yourself will change your mindset and how you approach your creative writing.

-What are the right questions?
-In this article, I’m going to share the five essential questions every writer should ask themselves.
+In this article, I'm going to share a list of questions aspiring writers should ask themselves if they want to improve their writing skills.

-I first had the idea become a writer when I was 17 years old.
-I was in my room, reading a novel by Charles Dickens, probably A Tale of Two Cities, and for some reason the characters and the story touch me so deeply that for a moment I felt connected.
+I first decided that I wanted to become a writer when I was seventeen years old.

+I was in my room reading A Tale of Two Cities by Charles Dickens for high school, and for some reason the main character (and supporting cast) and the story touched me so deeply that—for a moment—I felt connected.

+It was one of the first books that made me feel not alone.

-You see, like many kids, I was bullied in school, and for me it had the effect of silencing me.
-I didn’t trust people and I had very few friends.
-But for some reason, reading that book at that moment, it was as if Charles Dickens had reached through 120 years of history and spoken directly to me.
+You see, like many kids, I was bullied in school, and it had the effect of silencing me.
+I didn't trust people, and I had very few friends.
+But for some reason, reading that book at that time, it was as if Charles Dickens had reached through 120 years of history and spoken directly to me.

 In that moment, that question people always ask when you're growing up popped into my head: “What do you want to be when you grow up?

-Somewhat naively, I thought, “Maybe I should do this?
-Maybe I should be a writer.
-Because wouldn’t it be amazing to inspire this feeling in others?
-To reach through words and pages and connect with someone so they know they’re not alone, that there is one person, at least, who feels like they do, who sees the world in the same way.”
+To reach through words and pages and connect with a reader so they knew they also weren't alone, that there is one person, at least, who feels like they do?

-In other words, I wanted to become a writer so I could connect.
+In other words, I wanted to become a writer so I could connect to others.

+And by asking myself great questions—specifically these five essential questions about writing—I started to overcome writer's block and hold onto my reason to not only write, but finish my book.

 George Orwell, in an essay about why we write, said this: